Wayne McNamara

 Wayne McNamara (born 11 June 1986) is an Irish hurler who plays as a right wing-back for the Limerick senior team.

-McNamara joined the team during the 2007 Waterford Crystal Cup and became a regular member of the starting fifteen over subsequent seasons.
+McNamara joined the team during the 2006 Senior Hurling championship and became a regular member of the starting fifteen over subsequent seasons.
 Since then he has won one National League (Division 2) medal.
 McNamara has ended up as an All-Ireland runner-up on one occasion.

 At club level McNamara is a three-time county club championship medalist with Adare.

 Playing career

 Club

 McNamara is a dual player of both hurling and Gaelic football with the Adare club and has enjoyed much success.

-In 2007 he lined out in his first hurling championship decider.
+In 2007, he lined out in his first hurling championship decider.
 Croom were the opponents, however, a convincing 0-14 to 0-5 victory gave McNamara his first championship medal.

 Adare reached the final once again in 2008.
 A 0-13 to 0-8 defeat of Ahane gave McNamara a second consecutive championship medal.

-In 2009 Adare were back in the championship decider and the chance to claim their first ever hat-trick of championship titles.
+In 2009, Adare were back in the championship decider and the chance to claim their first ever hat-trick of championship titles.
 Na Piarsaigh provided the opposition in a disappointing game.
 A 1-17 to 0-3 trouncing gave McNamara his third successive championship medal.